 Rather, we believe that when we encourage women to adorn the gospel by fully embracing the Biblical vision for their feminine callings, they become incredibly powerful forces for gospel advance in their homes and churches, and, thereby, the world.

 Yes, Scripture beautifully and unmistakably teaches that men and women are equal in dignity and value but distinct in calling, and that men are assigned by God to bear a unique responsibility for (and therefore authority in) their marriages, homes, and churches.
-It is good and right to call men to the glad assumption of sacrificial responsibility (which is what masculinity is) and to loving and leading those under their care well.
+It is good and right to call men to the glad assumption of sacrificial responsibility and to loving and leading those under their care well.

 But too often churches stop there, leaving women feeling sidelined or overlooked, unclear on how - or even if - they fit.
 This not only leads unfairly to frustration for women who are all-in on their churches thriving, but it weakens the work and witness of the church itself.